Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Setup.md

 Enter the log you wish to replay > canlog.csv
 Do you wish to loop the file (Y/N) > Y
 </code>
-You should then see the CANbus log being replayed with many items like this
+You should then see the CAN Bus log being replayed with many items like this
 <code class="codeblock">
 Delay = 0 : CanPackey time = 09:23:58.792   , id =  0x501 , data= 0x3F0B17E5457A0000
 </code>